This post contains affiliate links. Please read our disclosure.

 9. Business Bowing Culture

 In Japan, bowing is a traditional and respectful greeting.
-In the U.S., expect a handshake instead.
+In the U.S., a handshake is more common.

 10. Office Layout

 American offices often have more space and larger cubicles.
-In Japan, the layout is typically more compact and efficient.
+In Japan, office layouts are typically more compact and efficient.

 11. Decision-Making

 In the U.S., decisions are often made by a manager or executive.
-In many Asian nations, decisions are made collaboratively after team discussion.
+In many Asian countries, decisions are made collaboratively after team discussion.

 12. Networking Style

 In the U.S., networking tends to be formal.
-In countries such as Australia or the Netherlands, networking events are more casual and may even happen at a bar or café.
+In countries such as Australia or the Netherlands, networking events are more casual and may even take place at a bar or café.

 13. Business Card Exchange

 In Japan, business cards are given and received with both hands as a sign of respect.
-In North America, handing a card with one hand is the standard.
+In North America, handing a card with one hand is standard practice.

 14. Use of First Names vs. Last Names

-Addressing managers or colleagues on a first-name basis at a company is common in places such as France, Italy, and Latin America. and some Scandinavian countries, even with higher-ups.
-In countries like Germany, United States, and Canada, last names and titles are expected in professional settings.
+Addressing managers or colleagues on a first-name basis is common in places such as France, Italy, Latin America, and some Scandinavian countries, even when speaking with senior staff.
+In countries such as Germany, the United States, and Canada, last names and titles are generally expected in professional settings.

 To learn more about the cultural differences that affect business practices, check out our post on American vs. Canadian Business: What You Need to Know.